KevinJayData/paceline/README.md

 2. In this analysis, users were assigned to treatment and control groups at the start of the given data set.
 An ideal way to design the experiment and data would be to provide a previous month of data (like February 2021) where all users were all on the control rewards program, and then the March 2021 data where half of the group is in the treatment and half is in the control.
-Having that extra month of data would allow us to run a difference-in -difference analysis that controls for any bias in the population.
+Having that extra month of data would allow us to run a difference-in-difference analysis that controls for any bias in the population.
 Difference-in-difference can be computed by hand or within a regression analysis to better determine the impact of the experiment on the independent variable (in this case the did_not_claim variable).
 Without this data it is extremely difficult to tell if the claim behavior of these two groups was identical or not to begin with.